defano/wyldcard/README.md

 #### Menu containers

 Every menu in the menu bar, as well as buttons of the style `popup`, are containers whose value specifies the items that appear in them.
 The value placed into a menu container is interpreted as a list of items or lines, each of which represents an item in the menu.
-Any `-` value in the list is interpreted as menu separator.
+Any `-` value in the list is interpreted as menu separator (this was not true in HyperCard).

 For example: